unikraft/eurosys21-artifacts/experiments/tab_02_abi/README.md

 `apps_newlib_compat/`) and `newlib-std.csv` (in the folder
 `apps_newlib_std/`).

-Sizes of all entries will be computed automatically by the script and will be printed on stdout.
-In addition, there are also saved into a CSV file called `newlib-abi.csv` and located at `apps_newlib/`.

 ### Getting LoC

 To get the #LoC which is displayed on Table 2, enter the following